Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ![interrupt_handling](assets/interrupt_handling.png)

 In hardware, when an interrupt arrives, the CPU looks for its handler in the Interrupt Descriptor Table (IDT), that is used to map it to its Interrupt Service Routine (ISR).
-These routines are stored by the kernel at the location where the CPU expects them to find it and contains all the actions that where registered to be done (for instance by driver) to handle that specific interrupt.
+These routines are stored by the kernel at the location where the CPU expects to find them and contain all the actions that where registered to be done (for instance by driver) to handle that specific interrupt.

 All of these actions are done in kernel mode.
-The handling is usually divided in 3 parts
+The handling is usually divided in 3 parts:S

 ![ISR](assets/ISR.png)